Holography of quarter-BPS AdS bubbles: Identifying the CFT dual

 where we used $M,N,\dots$ for ten-dimensional indices, and from now on we also use $\mu, \nu, \dots$ for \ads{} indices and $a,b,\dots$ for $S^5$ indices.
 We decompose these fluctuations in a basis of spherical harmonics.
 For our purposes, it is enough to consider the following fields and their KK decomposition\footnote{For a complete decomposition of all fluctuations, see \cite{Skenderis:2006uy}.}:

 where all the dependence on the 5-sphere angles is encoded in the spherical harmonics $Y^{k, I_1}$, $Y^{k, I_5}$, $Y^{k, I_{14}}$.
-The parentheses, as in $h_{(ab)}$, denote the symmetric traceless combination.
+The parentheses surrounding indices, as in $h_{(ab)}$, denote the symmetric traceless combination.
 In Appendix~\ref{app:spherical_harmonics} we give more details about the harmonics, and explain how to extract the individual modes.

 The individual modes appearing in these formulae are not gauge-invariant.
 One way to carry out the computations is to impose the De Donder gauge fixing condition, which drastically simplifies the holographic dictionary.
 However, the metric \eqref{eq:metric_ansatz} is not in this gauge, and working out the change of variable is not trivial.
-We instead follow the procedure laid out in \cite{Skenderis:2006uy}, by constructing combinations of modes that are gauge independent at linear order in the fluctuations.
+We instead follow the procedure laid out in \cite{Skenderis:2006uy}, where the authors constructed combinations of modes that are gauge independent at linear order in the fluctuations.
 These are sufficient to compute the holographic expectation values of dimension-2 chiral primaries.
 The combinations we need are given by

-From these, one can construct the set of scalar fields that diagonalize the equations of motion:
+From these, one can construct the set of scalar fields that diagonalize the five-dimensional equations of motion:

 as well as the vector combination